Mycenaean pottery: Society and culture

 Through the excavation of tombs in Greece, archaeologists believe that much of the pottery found belongs to the upper class.
 Pottery was seen as slave work or that of the lower class.
-Graves with few pots or vessels indicate the burial was for a poorer family; these are usually not of much worth and are less elaborate then that of the higher class.
+Graves with few pots or vessels indicate the burial was for a poorer family; these are usually not of much worth and are less elaborate than that of the higher class.
 Pottery was used for ceremonies or gifts to other rulers in the Mycenaean cities.

 For historians to decipher what pottery was used for, they have to look for different physical characteristics that would indicate what it was used for.
 Some indicators can be: